 The Wick System is a simple hydroponic type that doesn’t need pumps, electricity, or aerators.

-Here, you use a growing medium namely an inert, porous material, such as coconut coir, and expanded clay for holding the nutrient solution and release it slowly.
+Here, you use a growing medium namely an inert, porous material, such as coconut coir, and expanded clay for holding the nutrient solution and releasing it slowly.

 The best thing about this hydroponic system is that it can recycle the nutrient solution.
 You don’t need to use power since it doesn’t depend on technology or electricity.
 So, this is another affordable solution for your hydroponics garden.